-A surprisingly high number of patients -19 (24%) - had according to their parents, never been exposed to egg.
-These patients had for some reason been tested for egg allergy, the tests had shown elevated SSIgE to egg protein, and consequently they had avoided egg thereafter.
-The testing took place before they had an opportunity to be exposed to egg.
+A surprisingly high number of patients -19 (243%) - had according to their parents, never been exposed to egg.
+These patients had for some reason been tested for egg allergy - tThe test s had shown elevated SSIgE to levels against egg protein, and they had consequently they had avoided egg thereafter.
+The testing had happened took place before they had had a chancean opportunity to be exposed to egg.
 At our clinic, patients with suspicious allergies to other foods or a severe atopic eczema will routinely be tested for food allergies, including egg allergy.

-A high number of patients - 63 (79%) - had atopic diseases other than those caused by egg allergy and 39 (49%) patients were on treatment for asthma.
+A high number of patients -634 (79%) - had other atopic diseases other than those caused by egg allergy and 39 (49%) patients were on treatment for asthma.
 A total of 38 (48%) patients suffered from ongoing eczema.